FREQUENTLY ASKED QUESTIONS

 Please note that only when you have received a confirmation email from us and have been charged the entry fee can you be sure you have entered the event.
 Please ensure that you provide us with the correct spelling of your email address upon your application.
-To confirm your entry, please log into your Active account at myevents.active.com to view your profile and ensure your entry is active.
+To confirm your entry, please log into your Active account at myevents.active.com to view your profile and ensure your entry is confirmed.

 The event is restricted to those who have entered the event in advance and we do not accept entry on the day.
 Roads are officially closed and prohibit all vehicular traffic including cyclists not participating in the Etape Caledonia and bearing race accreditation.
 The route is marshalled and cyclists without official race accreditation will be refused entry on to the route.

 CHANGES & WITHDRAWALS

 Our registration platform, Active Network, creates a profile for all participants.
 This enables you to view all of the events you have registered for on Active, both past and present.
 You can access this by visiting myevents.active.com.

-Once there you can make any relevant changes to your personal details and the event registration from.
-All changes must be made prior to the our first set of participant data beings end to our fulfilment company, 6 weeks prior to the event weekend.
+Once there, you can make any relevant changes to your personal details and the event registration form.
+All changes must be made prior to the first set of participant data being sent to our fulfilment company, approximately 6 weeks prior to the event weekend.